 Each spider mite species feeds on different host plants and is active in its preferred climate conditions.
-Two of the most common species, both with broad appetites, are the Two-Spotted Spider Mite, and the Red Southern Mite.
+Two of the most common species, both with broad appetites, are the Two-Spotted Spider Mite and the Red Southern Mite.
 The Two-Spotted is found on a wide range of deciduous ornamental trees, shrubs, flowers, fruits, and other crops during hot summer weather.
 The Red Southern Mite attacks broadleaf evergreens like hollies, azaleas, viburnum, and rhododendron, along with roses and some other deciduous shrubs in cool spring and fall temperatures.

-Piercing mouthparts, made to puncture the leaf surface from below, allow spider mites to extract the fluids from individual plant cells.
+Spiders mites' piercing mouthparts are made to puncture the leaf surface from below and allow the pest to extract fluid from individual plant cells.
 This causes the leaf to exhibit a stippled appearance, as if it has been dusted or sprayed with pale paint droplets where the contents were removed.

 As an added bonus, abundant silk webbing shields them from predators and pesticides.
 Early in an infestation, the webbing may be found only on lower leaf surfaces and may be difficult to see.
 Spray a fine mist of water on suspect leaves to make webbing more easily visible.

 When environmental conditions are right, spider mites actively seek new feeding locations.
 On dry, breezy days, they can spin long strands of silk and move from leaf to leaf or plant to plant.
 They can also hitch a ride on birds and other animals, and even on gardeners and their tools.
 Sometimes they come into the garden on newly acquired plants, so it’s a good idea to quarantine, observe, and — if needed — treat every plant before exposing it to the rest of your garden.